M4S 013: Weather Preparedness Is About More Than Storms

 “CMEs and solar flares are both explosions that occur on the Sun,” the folks at NASA’s Goddard Spaceflight Center’s Scientific Visualization Studio explain.
 “Sometimes they occur together, but they are not the same thing.”

 CMEs are giant clouds of particles from the Sun hurled out into space, while flares are flashes of light—occurring in various wavelengths—on the Sun.

-The scientists at the Space Weather Prediction Center, located in Boulder, Colorado monitor the sun and the likelihood of its effects upon the earth.
+The scientists at the Space Weather Prediction Center, located in Boulder, Colorado monitor the sun and the likelihood of its effects on the earth.
 They monitor the sun through the use of ground-based sensors and equipment as well as satellites.

 Scientists can provide between 14 and 36 hours of warning for earth-impacting sun events such as coronal mass ejections.

 What Are the Effects of Coronal Mass Ejections?

 CMEs impacting the earth can cause a range of effects.
 On the low-end, coronal mass ejections can cause little effect other than increased Northern and Southern Lights.